ffund/compe-design-project/lab2/input-output.md

 ### Measuring voltage with the Analog Discovery 2

-The Analog Discovery 2 can also be used to measure voltage at any point in the circuit, using its voltmeter tool.
+The Analog Discovery 2 can also be used to measure voltage anywhere in a circuit, with its voltmeter tool.

 You can follow along with [this video](https://stream.nyu.edu/media/Using+the+voltmeter+on+the+Analog+Discovery+2/1_sn7wyb91) as you work on this section.